MaliniDasgupta/Tractivity/README.md

 # Tractivity
 Web application to help users track their fitness progress and set fitness goals.
-Created along with Mandeepika Saini (@mandeepika), Keya Barve (@keyabarve) and Malini Dasgupta (@MaliniDasgupta).
+Created by Krithika Govind(@kgovind12) Mandeepika Saini (@mandeepika), Keya Barve (@keyabarve) and Malini Dasgupta (@MaliniDasgupta).

 ## How it works